SPRS2210/Radiomics_pIpeliNe_data_processinG/README.md

 # Radiomics-pIpeliNe-data-processinG
-A software RING enough researchers to analyse radiomics data with code-free.
+A software enough researchers to analyse radiomics data with code-free.
 RING can solve the classification problem and prognosis problem.

-How to use this software?
+# How to use this software?

-	Download sources from releases.
+	1. Download sources from releases.

-	Unzip the downloaded software package, and then double click the "RING_UI.exe" to run it.
+	2. Unzip the downloaded software package, and then double click the "RING_UI.exe" to run it.

-	You can analyse radiomics data according to the manual.
+	3. You can analyse radiomics data according to the manual.